stackmuncher/static-pages/content/about/home/hiring.md

 # Are you hiring?

-#### Let our community know

-Find great candidates by tech stack, skill level, interests and pay expectations.
-Many of us are open to new opportunities even if we are not actively looking.
+Find the best matching candidates amongst our members.
+Many of them are open to new opportunities even if they are not actively looking.

-Don't settle for whoever replies to your job ad - find people you truly want to work with. [*More ...*](./employers/)
+Search by tech stack, skill level, interests and pay expectations.
+Let their work speak for itself.